Bercraft/dbr-e621-lists-archive/raw/README.md

+# todo: use google bigquery dump in future

+### note: the raw mode of currently has an issue where everything is duplicated, oops

+so stuff is duplicated in the danbooru data.

 This folder contains the "raw" data from the sites (folder names), not 100% complete because icba with it and is mostly so i can look at older tag lists and see if i need them or how things changed i guess, though im probably going to upload *all but the posts* data from now on, so almost 100% complete i guess

 And the above is because i added a "raw mode" to the script mentioned in the root repository, for danbooru at least, which can be found in the ["feat/raw-mode" branch](https://github.com/DraconicDragon/danbooru-e621-tag-list-processor/tree/feat/raw-mode)